bpicolo/adjure/README.md

 Adjure is a simple microservice for Two-Factor authentication.
 It provides endpoints for user provisioning, authorization, and generating relevant QR-codes to scan with apps like Google Authenticator.

-For specifics, hit up the code.
-There isn't too much to it :)

 ## Using adjure
 ### Running Adjure
 Docker is the easiest way to run Adjure, though it's also just a standard uWSGI application.
-The default config.yaml and also production uwsgi configuration are a reasonable configuration set for typical use.
+The default config.yaml and also uWSGI configurations are a reasonable configuration set for typical use.

 Running in Docker: